hagabooga/robotics-assessment/README.md

 **IDE**: Visual Studio is the IDE used for developing the C++ console applications.
 It is used to build and run the programs for data loading and querying.

+## Projects

+Both projects are developed in C++ using Visual Studio and managed with vcpkg for dependencies.

+- Task1
+- Task2

 ## Applications

 **Task1.exe**: Compiled C++ console program for data loading.